Skip to main content

 Targets are OneUp's premier method for tracking user performance.
 They allow you to see how a user stacks up against their expected outcomes which helps motivate them to push hard to hit 100% target achievement and overall contribute more to your business.

-Created targets can be displayed displayed
+Created targets can be displayed:

-• on a user/team/company Dashboard widget, for a quick overview of target progress,
+• On a user/team/company Dashboard widget, for a quick overview of target progress;

 1. Log into your OneUp Dashboard.